-Do you want to display WordPress comments on a new page and separate from post content?
+Do you want to display WordPress comments on a new page and separate it from post content?
 I explained earlier how to install WordPress pop-up comments easily.
 Now try this tip which will open WordPress comments on a different page, and not a pop-up window.

 This code works as a custom modification of the WordPress pop-up comments script and link code.
-We switched to this new comment system on our site in the last week and have been tweaking it.
-We now have new comments pages for every post.
+We temporarily switched to this new comment system on our site and have been tweaking it.
+We now have new comments pages for every post if you are seeing this post in the test phase.
 See this example comments page below –

-Here is how to do it for your site –
+Here is how to do it for your site in 3 easy steps…

-1. Remove old comment system
+1. Remove old comments system

 Firstly you need to remove your original comment system from the single.php post page.
 This is essential to avoid reduplication of comments on both pages.
 This will typically look like this code.